Updated: Aug 19, 2021

 And the amount of power store in a 12V, 100Ah battery will be 12V x 100Ah = 1200Watt-hour (1.2kWh).

-Refer to the below table for a better understanding of the comparison between the power store in 12V 100AH and 24V, 100 Ah batteries.
+Refer to the below table to better understand the comparison between the power store in 12V 100AH and 24V, 100 Ah batteries.

 This means that for a similar load 24V, 100Ah battery will give twice the backup time as compared to 12V, 100Ah.
 And for similar backup time 24V, 100Ah battery can run twice the load as compared to 12V, 100Ah.